 On May 1, 2016, the District Board of Directors authorized the financing and purchase of a utility tractor.
 The cost of the equipment was \$72,340 and the underwriting fee was \$425.
 The District 60 monthly payments of \$1,335.71 include the vehicle cost and finance charges with the interest rate set at 4.25%.
-The following is the remaining amortization schedule of principal and interest payments:
+This lease was paid off during the current fiscal year.